gjuchault/typescript-service-starter/README.md

 And extends the ones from [typescript-library-starter](https://github.com/gjuchault/typescript-library-starter)

 1. Relies as much as possible on each included library's defaults
-2. Only rely on GitHub Actions
+2. Only relies on GitHub Actions
-3. Do not include documentation generation
+3. Does not include documentation generation

 ## Getting started

-1. `npx degit gjuchault/typescript-service-starter my-project` or click on `Use this template` button on GitHub!
+1. `npx degit gjuchault/typescript-service-starter my-project` or click on the `Use this template` button on GitHub!
 2. `cd my-project`
 3. `npm install`
 4. `git init` (if you used degit)